section-engineering-education/engineering-education/articles/intro-to-C++-part01/index.md

 - Line 3 - **using namespace std;**

 It is something that you cannot avoid and have to write in every single program that you will write in your whole life.
-As defined by Danoja Das on [medium](https://medium.com/breaktheloop/why-using-namespace-std-is-used-after-including-iostream-dc5ae45db652) ,when we run a program to print something, “using namespace std” says if you find something that is not declared in the current scope go and check std. using namespace std; are used.
-It is because computer needs to know the code for the cout, cin functionalities and it needs to know which namespace they are defined.
+As defined by Danoja Das on [medium](https://medium.com/breaktheloop/why-using-namespace-std-is-used-after-including-iostream-dc5ae45db652), when we run a program to print something, “using namespace std” says if you find something that is not declared in the current scope go and check std. using namespace std; are used.
+It is because computer needs to know the code for the cout, cin functionalities and it needs to know which namespace are defined.

 - Line 4 - **int main ( ) {**

-The aforementioned tells the compiler that this is the beginning of the main program. **{** means the start of the block of the program.
+The aforementioned line tells the compiler that this is the beginning of the main program. **{** means the start of the block of the program.

 - Line 5 - **cout<<"Hello World"<<endl;**